AK-Sleddog-Centre/Excel-share/README.md

 Apart from this Readme file, there should only be one file in this repository with the name Availability_data.xlsx.
-Commit message = upload date.
+Commit message to include upload date.